There is a difference between retreat and isolation. One is good for a man’s soul and the other is not so good.

 Tim & I often tented together and formed a great bond and had the pleasure of going to Philmont Scout Ranch in New Mexico with our sons for the 10-day, 80+ mile adventure, which is the pinnacle for most scouting careers and one of my favorite adventures ever!

-During our time as scoutmasters, we came to an important discovery: Men learn best from other men.
+During our time as scoutmasters, we discovered something important: Men learn best from other men.

 We saw that in their early teenage years, most boys start looking to other adults to triangulate what their dad or mom was (or was not), presumably for their “I’m sure glad my dad/mom is not Mr./Mrs. Jones” or the “Man, I wish my dad was more like Johnny’s dad” moment they need to identify manly virtues they aspire to during their formative years.